swift-lang/swift-t/README.md

     git submodule init
     git submodule update

-Add symlinks to mpi and tcl if not present:

-    mkdir inst
-    pushd inst
-    ln -s /path/to/tcl tcl  # For ubuntu, /path/to/tcl is /usr ln -s /path/to/mpich mpich
-    popd

-Now use the build script to configure, build and install:

-    pushd dev
-    ./rebuild_all.sh
-    popd
+Create a build settings file:

+    ./dev/build/init-settings.sh

+Inspect dev/build/exm-settings.sh for any settings you may need to change, for example install location (EXM\_PREFIX), MPI version (MPI\_VERSION), or source location (EXM\_SRC\_ROOT), then build with

+    ./dev/build/build-all.sh

+If you encounter an error while building, you may need to modify the configuration, for example to explicitly specify the location of Tcl or MPI.

-Swift/T components should be installed into the inst directory.
+Swift/T components should be installed into the directory specified by EXM\_PREFIX in the settings file.

-    ls inst

-You can do a quick build and install of all components using the fast-build script:
+You can do a quick build and install of all components using the fast build script:

-    cd dev
-    ./fast-build.sh
+    ./dev/build/fast-build-all.sh

 MPICH3 Quick Build Instructions
 -------------------------------